 As I unlocked my door, I happened to glance over to the matching porch and doorway on the vacant side of the duplex.
-There, half-hidden between the gloom of the unlit night on that side and the bright white motion-sensor porch light I had installed on mine, was a large, squat shipping box, the size of a ream of paper or a medium-sized microwave.
+There, half-hidden between the gloom of the unlit night on that side and the bright white motion-sensor porch light I had installed on mine, was a large, squat shipping box, the size of a bx of copy paper or a medium-sized microwave.

 I frowned at it, still gripping my keys where I’d been about to unlock my deadbolt.
 No one lived on that side, and nothing should have been delivered there.